Bart Młodkowski

 Nigerian remote teams for European startups are no longer a cost experiment.
 They are a structural solution to founder overload.

-Multiple ecosystem studies show founders spend 20+ hours per week on non-core operational tasks.
-Traditional technical hiring alone consumes 6-8 weeks per role.
+Founders often spend significant time on non-core operational tasks, while traditional technical hiring alone can consume 6-8 weeks per role.
 During that time, sprints slow down, releases shift, and strategic focus fragments.

 The founders who are staying ahead are not working longer hours.
 They are redesigning how capacity enters the company.